Covid 19 Update – 18th June 2021

 In addition to being a major health crisis, Covid 19 has also become an economic crisis, affecting millions of people around the world.
 Travel & tourism are amongst the industries hit hardest by the pandemic and, in the likes of Mexico, Guatemala & Cuba, thousands of people have already lost their jobs and / or their livelihoods.

-The health, safety and well-being of our customers, staff and local partners is always paramount in our thoughts but we also need to look ahead to a time when it is safe to resume travelling.
+The health, safety and well-being of our customers, staff and local partners is always paramount in our thoughts but we also need to look ahead to a time, hopefully not too far off, when it is safe to resume travelling.

 Bookings & Enquiries

 Our current position in terms of bookings is as follows.